Evolutionary-Intelligence/EC-A-Modern-Perspective/Preface.md

 With the renaissance of [neural networks](https://www.sciencedirect.com/science/article/abs/pii/S0893608014002135) (now also called [deep learning](https://www.nature.com/articles/nature14539)) for AI/ML, the interesting interactions between **learning and evolution** (e.g., [[Hinton&Nowlan, 1987]](https://www.cs.toronto.edu/~hinton/absps/baldwin.pdf), [[Maynard Smith, 1987, Nature]](https://www.cs.toronto.edu/~hinton/absps/maynardsmith.pdf)) are worthwhile to be further investigated.

 Finally, we thank very much for Prof. Shi and Prof. Yao which provide our Ph.D. opportunities to study AI/ML and in particular EC.
-We also acknowledge all authors () and reviewers (Guochen Zhou) from each (relatively independent) chapters.
+We also acknowledge all authors (Yuwei Huang) and reviewers (Guochen Zhou) from each (relatively independent) chapters.

 ************** *** **************
 Written/Edited by Qiqi Duan (@SUSTech, Shenzhen) & Yijun Yang (@Tencent AI Lab, Shenzhen).